-The only cure for preeclampsia is delivering the fetus.
+The only cure for preeclampsia when it occurs during pregnancy is delivering the fetus.
 Treatment decisions need to take into account the severity of the condition and the potential for maternal complications, how far along the pregnancy is, and the potential risks to the fetus.
 Ideally, the health care provider will minimize risks to the mother while giving the fetus as much time as possible to mature before delivery.

 If the fetus is at 37 weeks or later, the health care provider will usually want to deliver it to avoid further complications.